sanjaytharagesh31/codestuff/README.md

 * [Factors](problems/factor.cpp) - Sieve of Eratosthenis (own logic).
 * [Factorial](problems/factorial.cpp) - To find factorial of a number.
 * [Sum of digits](problems/sumofdigits.cpp) - To find the sum of digits of a given number.
+* [Store Credit](problems/credit.cpp) - You receive a credit C at a local store and would like to buy two items.
+You first walk through the store and create a list L of all available items.
+From this list you would like to buy two items that add up to the entire value of the credit.
+The solution you provide will consist of the two integers indicating the positions of the items in your list (smaller number first)..
 #### Files
 * [Count vowels,letters,words..](file/count.cpp) - To count number of lines, vowels, words, letters in a file.
 #### Linked List